scala/scala3/docs/docs/reference/tasty-reflect.md

 You may find all you need without using TASTy Reflect.

-## From quotes and splices to TASTs and back
+## From quotes and splices to TASTs Reflect trees and back

 `quoted.Expr` and `quoted.Type` are only meant for generative meta-programming, generation of code without inspecting the ASTs.
 [Principled Meta-programming](./principled-meta-programming.html) provides the guarantee that the generation of code will be type-correct.